scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Why did we get a `NoSuchMethodError`?
 Remember that `A v1.0.0` is compiled with `C v1.0.0` and thus calls methods available in `C v1.0.0`.
 While `B v1.1.0` and `App` has been recompiled with `C v2.0.0`, `A v1.0.0`'s bytecode hasn't changed - it still calls the method that is now missing in `C v2.0.0`!

-This situation can only be resolved by ensuring that the chosen version of `C` is binary compatible with all others evicted versions of `C` in your dependency tree.
+This situation can only be resolved by ensuring that the chosen version of `C` is binary compatible with all other evicted versions of `C` in your dependency tree.
 In this case, we need a new version of `A` that depends on `C v2.0.0` (or any other future `C` version that is binary compatible with `C v2.0.0`).

 Now imagine if `App` is more complex with lots of dependencies themselves depending on `C` (either directly or transitively) - it becomes extremely difficult to upgrade any dependencies because it now